TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Some aspects of data extraction and analysis are handled by other toolboxes than the native Matlab ones, which do not have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).

-Specifically, the data and event extraction of Neuralynx file formats (.ncs, .nve) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
+Specifically, data and event extraction of Neuralynx file formats (.ncs, .nve) is handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
 Moreover, Fieldtrip is used to for filtering data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.

 Check out **Fieldtrip**:

 https://github.com/fieldtrip/fieldtrip

 Data and event extraction of Open Ephys data formats is handled by the Open Ephys Matlab Tools.
-As a template, the 'load_all_formats.m' function was used and completly modified.
-The remaining funcions are unchanged.
+As a template, the 'load_all_formats.m' function was used and completely modified.
+The remaining functions are unchanged.
 It is also used as the source for the read_npy.m function.

 Check out **Open Ephys Matlab Tools**: